aangfanboy/NBodyProblemSimulation/README.md

 # N Body Problem Simulation With OpenGL & CUDA

 This project aims to simulate the well known N Body problem in physics.
-Code skeleton will be written in Python.
-After successful simulation of 2 body problem, code will be migrated to C++, then calculations will be made with CUDA.
+Code will be written in Python.
+After successful simulation of 2 body problem, data visulazition with tensorboard will be integrated.

 ## Time Discretization Policy